mirsimko/bashSettings/README.md

 Now, ESC and CapsLock should be swapped in the US layout.
 You can add other keyboard layouts (e.g. Japanese Mozc) now.

 [1]: https://medium.com/@damko/a-simple-humble-but-comprehensive-guide-to-xkb-for-linux-6f1ad5e13450

+## For colors in less:

+In your home, make a link to .lessfilter.
+Install pygments or python-pygments.